Souhaila-DJAFFAL/Fairness-Audit-Playbook/section_2_fairness_definitions.md

 **Justice-Based Perspective (Rawlsian "Veil of Ignorance"):**
 - Design systems not knowing which group you'll belong to
-- Tends toward protecting most vulnerable populations
+- Tends toward protecting the most vulnerable populations
 - Useful for policy and system design decisions

 ---